rur/treetop/README.markdown

 #### No client configuration necessary

 A lightweight JS library is the only thing required for the browser to facilitate in-page navigation.
-It is designed not to get in the way if other JS components.
+It is designed to play nicely with other JS components.

 See [Client Library](https://github.com/rur/treetop-client) for more information.